6 Fixes for Photoshop Scratch Disk Full on Mac (Sequoia)

 Various methods can help you free up your Mac disk space, including deleting unnecessary files, removing duplicates, uninstalling unwanted apps, and moving files you don't currently use to another disk.

 We'd like to introduce you to a handy tool - BuhoCleaner, one of the best cleaners for Mac.
-It can not only help you clear junk files from the system, users, and applications but also speed up your process of finding and deleting large files and duplicates.
+Not only can this tool help you clear junk files from the system, users, and applications, but it can also speed up the process of finding and deleting large files and duplicates.
 Click the button below to give it a try.

 DownloadFor macOS 10.10 and above